SasikumarSubbaian/ExpiryCare/FINAL_OAUTH_BRANDING_FIX.md

 ### Site Name Option Not Available?

-Supabase may have removed or moved the "Site Name" option.
-The primary branding is controlled by:
+**Confirmed:** Supabase has removed or moved the "Site Name" option in newer versions.
+This is normal.

+**The primary branding is controlled by:**
-- ✅ **Google Cloud Console OAuth consent screen** (most important)
+- ✅ **Google Cloud Console OAuth consent screen** (MOST IMPORTANT - this is what users see)
-- ✅ **Supabase Site URL** (for redirects)
+- ✅ **Supabase Site URL** (for redirects only, doesn't affect OAuth branding)

-The Google Cloud Console app name is what users see most prominently.
+**Action:** Focus on Google Cloud Console configuration.
+The app name there is what users see prominently in the OAuth screen.

 ---